RunningPie/II2100_All-About-Me/all-about-me/docs/my-songs-for-you.md

 The mailman?
 He’s life itself: calm, amused, and ultimately silent.
 He never gives an answer—not because he’s cruel, but because **some questions don’t have answers.
 And that’s okay.**

-When he finally says, “I dunno,” it’s not a failure—it’s freedom.
+When he finally says, “I dunno,” it’s not a failure, it’s freedom.

 The chicken crosses the road not for a reason we can name, but simply because she chooses to.
 She follows her own path, feathers adorned, pride intact—unbothered by logic, expectation, or Farmer Joe’s theories.